 at the top of Shrimpton's Creek.
 The aim is to expand community involvement in the restoration of habitat

-and of the creekline by involving local residents adjacent to Shrimptons Creek and our nursery volunteers.
+for our small native birds along the creekline by involving local residents adjacent to Shrimptons Creek and our nursery volunteers.

 During 2015 and 2016 residents were contacted by letterbox drops